21 to 40 (of 65)

 but by the strengthening of the NWMP detachment.
 Although Clarke consistently denied this charge, modern historians agree that it was probably well founded.
 The second rumour suggested that it was

-1899.
-The following year Fitzgerald was given leave of absence, along with other members of the NWMP, to join the 1st Canadian Mounted Rifles, part of
+corporal in 1899.
+The following year Fitzgerald was given leave of absence, along with other members of the NWMP, to join the 1st

-Mounted Police (NWMP), led by Major Lief Newry Fitzroy Crozier*, arrived to
+warrior assaulted him and took some provisions.
+When a detachment of the North-West Mounted Police (NWMP), led by Major Lief Newry Fitzroy

-the North-West Mounted Police.
-In November 1874 he met with NWMP assistant commissioner James Farquharson
+North-West Mounted Police.
+In November 1874 he met with NWMP assistant commissioner James Farquharson Macleod

 .”
 In December 1874 Crowfoot first met James Farquharson Macleod*, assistant commissioner of the NWMP, and the two became

-by treaty.
+.
 He and his Young Dogs returned to the Cypress Hills in September and wintered with Big Bear and Little Pine.
-The commissioner of the NWMP, Acheson Gosford Irvine, feared violence against the
+The commissioner of the NWMP, Acheson Gosford Irvine, feared violence against the police and

-selling its horses, eating its dogs, and begging for food from the NWMP.
-Edgar Dewdney*, newly
+, and begging for food from the NWMP.
+Edgar Dewdney*, newly appointed as Indian

 21 to 40 (of 65)